Sheep Welfare - Understanding Sheep Behaviour | RSPCA - RSPCA

 We're working in a number of different ways to try to improve the lives of as many sheep as possible.
 To work out how farmers can best meet the needs of sheep and ensure their welfare, it's helpful to understand the natural behaviour of sheep.
 Let's take a look at what sheep need to stay happy and healthy.

-Sheep are grazing animals that eat grasses and other low-growing vegetation and ruminate (chew the cud).
-They spend most of the day alternating between periods of grazing and resting/ruminating, and sleep for only around 4 hours per day.
+Sheep are grazing animals.
+They eat grasses and other low-growing vegetation and ruminate (chew the cud).
+They spend most of the day alternating between periods of grazing and resting/ruminating.
+Sheep only sleep for around 4 hours per day.

-Sheep are highly social animals - they always like to be around other sheep they're familiar with and find it stressful to be isolated from their flock.
-They form strong social hierarchies ('pecking orders') within their flocks, and sometimes show aggression (butting) to maintain these.
+Sheep are highly social animals.
+They like to be around other sheep they're familiar with and find it stressful to be isolated from their flock.
+They form strong social hierarchies ('pecking orders') within their flocks, and sometimes show aggression (butting) to maintain their status.

 Sheep flock closely together whenever they feel threatened, and try to maintain a 'flight distance' between themselves and a potential threat.
 They have good eyesight, with a wide field of vision, and accurate hearing, which helps them spot possible threats.